costoffreedom/costoffreedom-book/book/architectonics-of-power/from-outer-space.md

 Well, I think it’s been more than 5 minutes.
 I have enjoyed this conversation and I will see what I can do.
 At the very least, I think we can name a shuttle or an exoplanet after New Palmyra.

 **TBCS**: So long as there is a Bassel riding in that shuttle.

-> By The Big Conversation Space (Niki Korth &amp; Clemence de Montgolfier) is an art and research collaborative dedicated to conversations of all shapes, sizes, and (file) formats.